The Newlander-Nirenberg theorem for complex $b$-manifolds: Background

-Because ${\bT M}$ is naturally isomorphic to $TM$ away from $Z$, a $b$-complex structure on $M$ in particular gives a complex structure in the usual sense on $M\setminus Z$.
-In particular, one may consider ordinary complex manifolds as special cases of complex $b$-manifolds with $Z=\varnothing$.

-Actually, for any complex $b$-manifold $M$, the restricted complex structure on $M\setminus Z$ determines the $b$-complex structure, as the following proposition shows.
-Of course, not all complex structures on $M\setminus Z$ are the restriction of a (unique) $b$-complex structure on $M$, just those that degenerate in a particular way at $Z$.
+Because ${\bT M}$ is naturally isomorphic to $TM$ over the interior, a $b$-complex structure on $M$ in particular gives a complex structure in the usual sense on the interior.
+In particular, one may consider ordinary complex manifolds as special cases of complex $b$-manifolds with empty boundary.
+Actually, for any complex $b$-manifold $M$, the restricted complex structure on the interior determines the whole $b$-complex structure, as the following proposition shows.
+Of course, not every complex structure on the interior of $M$ is the restriction of a (unique) $b$-complex structure on $M$, just those that degenerate in a particular way at the boundary.